-106-134 Communication Technologies - 3 Crs.
-Focuses on skills to manage business and personal information using contact lists, e-mail and e-calendar functions.
-Students transfer information to a personal digital assistant, capture digital video and still images for business presentations and documents, establish videoconferencing to collaborate on documents, scan images and text into documents, scan paper forms for electronic fill-in, and apply recognition technologies.
+106-134 Communication Technologies - 3 Crs.Focuses on skills to manage business and personal information using contact lists, e-mail and e-calendar functions.
+Students transfer information to a personal digital assistant, capture digital video and still images for business presentations and documents, establish videoconferencing to collaborate on documents, scan mages and text into documents, scan paper forms for electronic fill-in, and apply recognition technologies.
 (Prerequisite: 103-159 Computer Literacy - Microsoft Office)

 106-138 Computer Essentials - 2 Crs.
 Emphasizes the impact of computers, both personally and in business.
 Examines the fundamentals of computers, with respect to computer hardware, software, and the Web.
 Students use the computer to access the Internet and create documents.
-THIS IS A CONCEPTS COURSE; STUDENTS DO NOT LEARN HOW TO USE MICROSOFT OFFICE SUITE.
+THIS IS A CONCEPTS COURSE; STUDENTS DO NOT LEARN HOW TO USE MICROSOFT OFFICE SILITE

-106-139 Business Proofreading Skills - 2 Crs.
-Improves proofreading skills through a review of common business errors in punctuation, number usage, grammar, capitalization, word choice and spelling.
+106-139 Business Proofreading Skills - 2 Crs.Improves proofreading skills through a review of common business errors in punctuation, number usage, grammar, capitalization, word choice and spelling.
 Computer-editing tools and reference resources are used to produce error-free copy.
 Basic word processing skills are recommended.

 106-142 Business Meeting and Event Planning - 3 Crs.
 Focuses on coordinating business meetings and planning successful business events.
 Students develop skills in meeting logistics including scheduling, preparing, organizing, managing and participating in business meetings.
 Students engage in all aspects of the event management process including goal setting and objectives, establishing event themes, planning event logistics, financial management, promotion and event evaluation.
-(Prerequisites: 106-163 Database Spreadsheet Essentials.
-Completion of or concurrent enrollment in 106-113 Business Publications)
+(Prerequisite: Completion of 30 program credits or sophomore status)